Download Bishop Edmonds’ Bio

 Bishop Edmonds has been blessed to earn the following degrees: Bachelor of Arts Degree in Sociology from Norfolk State University (1976), Master of Divinity Degree from Virginia Union University School of Theology, Richmond, Virginia (1994), and Doctorate of Ministry Degree from United Theological Seminary, Dayton, Ohio (1999).
 He has done additional studies at Boston University School of Theology.
 He has traveled extensively and has preached in Israel, Greece, Egypt, and Turkey.

-He is or has been involved in the following: Past President of the historic Tidewater Metro Baptist Ministers’ Conference, Sharon Missionary Baptist Association, Baptist General Convention, Lott Carey Convention, Hampton Ministers’ Conference, National Baptist Convention, National Baptist Congress of Christian Education, Board Member of Portsmouth’s Drug Court, Board Member of the School of Ministry, Spiritual Advisor to the Portsmouth Branch of the NAACP, and a member of the Transition Team for Governor Mark Warner.
+He is or has been involved in the following: Past President of the historic Tidewater Metro Baptist Ministers’ Conference, Sharon Missionary Baptist Association, Baptist General Convention, Lott Carey Convention, Hampton Ministers’ Conference, National Baptist Convention, National Baptist Congress of Christian Education, Board Member of Portsmouth’s Drug Court, Board Member of the School of Ministry, Spiritual Advisor to the Portsmouth Branch of the NAACP, Councilman for the City of Portsmouth and a member of the Transition Team for Governor Mark Warner.
 He was honored as Man of the Year for the Mercer Foundation in 2002 and was an Implement the King Dream Honoree in 2003.
 In addition, he has received numerous awards, proclamations, and resolutions for outstanding service to the community and the commonwealth.
-He currently serves as a city councilman for the city of Portsmouth.

 As an anointed teacher, preacher, and counselor, his enthusiasm, energy, and vision have taken St. Mark to new heights.
-His powerful ministry can be seen each Sunday at 10:00 A.M. on Channel 4.
+His powerful ministry can be seen each Sunday at 10:00 A.M. on Channel 4 or 1004 WSKYDT Cox.
 He is committed to holistic ministry and empowerment of people.
 He is determined to show the love of Christ via action and deeds.
 Of all these things and accomplishments, Bishop Edmonds is a sold-out servant of God.